kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 1. Critical code - This is the code that breaks often, gets most of new features and has a big impact on application users
 1. Core code - This is the code that breaks sometimes, gets few new features and has medium impact on the application users
-1. Other code - This is code that rarely changes, rarely gets new features and has minimul impact on application users.
+1. Other code - This is code that rarely changes, rarely gets new features and has minimal impact on application users.

 This mental mode should be your guiding principle whenever you write a new unit test.
 Ask yourself if the functionality you are writing tests for now belongs to the *critical* or *core* categories.
 If yes, then write a unit test.
-If no, then maybe your development time should better be spent elseware (e.g. in another bug).
+If no, then maybe your development time should better be spent elsewhere (e.g. in another bug).

 The concept of having code with different severity categories is also great when you need to answer the age old question of how much code coverage is enough for an application.
 To answer this question you need to either know the severity layers of the application or ask somebody that does.
 Once you have this information at hand the answer is obvious: